 To further illustrate what we mean by “data compliance,” let’s take a look at a few real world examples:

 Contractors and vendors for the United States Department of Defense (DoD), in many cases, have access to controlled unclassified information (CUI), which must be kept organized and secured at all times.
 For this reason, DoD contractors will need to meet one of five levels of the Cybersecurity Maturity Model Certification (CMMC).
-Those in the DoD sector looking to achieve CMMC would be well-advised to partner with a Cybersecurity Maturity Model Certification-Accreditation Body Registered Provider Organization (CMMC-AB RPO) to ensure all data-handling processes are in line with DoD regulations.
+Those in the DoD sector looking to achieve CMMC compliance would be well-advised to partner with a Cybersecurity Maturity Model Certification-Accreditation Body Registered Provider Organization (CMMC-AB RPO) to ensure all data-handling processes are in line with DoD regulations.

 A bank or financial institution repeatedly not in compliance with the Federal Deposit Insurance Corporation (FDIC) regulations will not be around for long without making some drastic improvements to their IT systems (and those in charge can be looking at massive fines or even jail time if their negligent actions are proven to be intentional).
 There are more than 350 laws on the books relating to the protection of financial information to which banks and financial institutions must adhere, and the industry is changing faster than laws can keep up.
 When something falls through the cracks, banks are subject to review and fines from regulatory organizations.
 And a massive breach or failure can be catastrophic to a financial institution.